EchoJBUG/EchoJBUG/README.md

-- 👋 Hi, I’m @EchoJBUG
+- 👋 Hi, I’m Echo or Jerecho... for long
-- 👀 I’m interested in front end development specifically React and TypeScript
+- 👀 I’m interested in front end development
-- 🌱 I’m currently learning React and TypeScript
+- 🌱 I’m currently working as a Consultant - Senior Developer based in Winnipeg, Canada
+         - As a consultant I've worked on multiple projects ranging from medium to mostly enterprise level applications
+         - Technologies I've used varies from traditional (Java, React/React Native/TypeScript, .Net)
+         -  to "niche" (Oracle Fusion Middleware, Guidewire - Gosu, Andar)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jgibacareer@gmail.com